Chapter 19

 1-2 … The issue was whether or not circumcision was necessary for salvation.

-5 … Some of the believing Pharisees believed that circumcision was necessary for salvation.
+5 … Some of the believing Pharisees believed that circumcision and obedience to the Mosaic Laws were necessary for salvation.

-9 … Through faith, God purified the hearts of Cornelius and his household.
+9 … God revealed to Peter that it was by faith that He purified the hearts of Cornelius and his household (see Acts 10:24-48).

 Colossians 2:16-23